Dr. Nathan Leaf

 919-515-8280 (Price Line)

-Nathan Leaf is the Director of Choral Activities at North Carolina State University, where he directs three choirs, heads the choral and vocal programs, and teaches voice and voice class.
-He is also the founder and artistic director of the dynamic new Triangle chamber consort, Voices of a New Renaissance, and the Choir Director at St. Stephens Episcopal Church in Durham, where he serves on the board of the St. Stephens Concert Series and mentors the church’s post-graduate music fellow.
-A versatile musician, he has garnered critical praise for his work as a conductor and teacher, and he performs as singer with some of the top vocal ensembles in the country.
-He was previously on the music faculties of University of Wyoming and Concordia College in Moorhead, Minnesota.
+Nathan Leaf is the Director of Choral Activities at North Carolina State University, where he directs three choirs and heads the choral and vocal programs.
+He is also the founder and artistic director of the chamber consort, Voices of a New Renaissance, and the Artistic Director of the Concert Singers of Cary, a 100-voice community choir.
+A versatile musician, he has garnered critical praise for his work as a conductor and teacher.
+He has performed as singer with some of the top vocal ensembles in the country, and has collaborated with many of North Carolina’s leading musical organizations, including the North Carolina Symphony, the North Carolina Master Chorale and Chamber Choir, the Chamber Orchestra of the Triangle, Mallarmé Chamber Players, the North Carolina Baroque Orchestra, and the NC HIP Music Festival.
 During his tenure at NC State, the choral and vocal areas have experienced significant growth, with nearly twice as many students singing than before he came.
 His work with young singers emphasizes thoughtful musicality and healthy vocal production.
-From 2008-2012, Dr. Leaf was the Chorus Master for North Carolina Opera, and in 2012, he was selected through national audition as one of six conductors featured at the Providence Renaissance Institute workshops and master classes with the British early music ensemble, I Fagiolini.
+He has served as a guest conductor and clinician in the Southeastern and Midwestern United States, and choirs under his direction have toured extensively throughout the U.S. and abroad, including performances in England, Scotland, Ireland, France, and Italy.
+From 2008-2012, Dr. Leaf was the Chorus Master for North Carolina Opera, and was selected through national audition as one of six conductors featured at the 2012 Providence Renaissance Institute workshop.
+In 2017, Dr. Leaf conducted the North Carolina Men’s All State Choir.

-Dr. Leaf has sung for eight seasons as a member of the Oregon Bach Festival Chorus in Eugene, Oregon, performing under the batons of Helmuth Rilling and Matthew Halls, as well as leading conductors including Marin Alsop, Nicholas McGegan, and Jeffrey Kahane.
-He has also performed with Conspirare-Company of Voices in Austin, Texas, the Tucson Chamber Artists in Arizona, the Carnegie Hall Festival Chorus in New York City, and in the Triangle area with the North Carolina Master Chorale Chamber Choir and the Durham Vocal Arts Ensemble.
-In 2004, he toured Central Europe as member of the Swedish male choir Orphei Drängar.
-He occasionally appears as a tenor soloist in both concert and recital settings.
+Leaf sang for eight seasons as a member of the Oregon Bach Festival Chorus in Eugene, Oregon, performing under the batons of Helmuth Rilling and Matthew Halls, as well as leading conductors including Marin Alsop, Nicholas McGegan, and Jeffrey Kahane.
+He has performed with several other professional choirs, including the GRAMMY-winning Conspirare-Company of Voices in Austin, Texas, the Tucson Chamber Artists in Arizona, and the Carnegie Hall Festival Chorus in New York City.
+As part of his doctoral research, he toured Central Europe as member of the Swedish male choir Orphei Drängar.
 His stage credits as a conductor, singer, and orchestra member include productions of La Cenerentola, Rigoletto, Tosca, Faust, Carmen, Il Trovatore, Gianni Schicchi, Suor Angelica, Le Nozze di Figaro, A Little Night Music, and A Chorus Line, among others.